 Video Storage in the Cloud

-Butterfleye offers one day of free cloud storage.
+Butterfleye offers 12 hours of free cloud storage.
 From a home security perspective, this is not enough storage but better than nothing.
 Imagine being on vacation for a couple of days.
-If you don't check your events every day, you will lose them.
+If you don't check for events every day, they're gone.

 If you want more cloud storage, you'll have to pay.
 The good news is that you can get more cloud storage for as low as $4.99/month.